andrewboudreau/JavaScript-Game-Engine/README.md

 JavaScript-Game-Engine
 ======================

-a simple component based canvas engine written in JavaScript.
+a 2d game engine written in JavaScript.

-The main engine consists of two methods, update and render.
-The request animation loop is initiailized using Game.run().
-Entities can be added to the game and two very simple entities are included.
-No input is attached to the Game by default.

-_Game is the constructor and Game singleton is created at the bottom of Game.js.
-Game is assumed to be a singleton.
+Game is the central component in the engine, it ties all of the other engine systems together.
+In each loop the game engine executes and update followed by a render method for each entity in the system.
+A simple TextManager live directly off of Game to support ea

 =======================================================
 Game.js - runs the main animation loop, calls update and render on entities passing appropriate context for entities and input.

-KeyboardInput.js - a very limited input abstraction, keyboard only.

-Entity.js - base class for objects that that belong to a game.

-VisualEntity.js - adds render to an entity.

-Entities.Dot.js - a dot.

-Entities.Bowtie.js - a bowtie with input support.

-example.html - the simpliest example one could make.
+Game is the central component in the engine, it ties all of the subsystems together.

+Game.entityManager - a container for managing entites to be updated and rendered on demand of the game engine.
+The core game engine implements a CollectionManager and exposes an add method directly upon the Game instance.

+CollectionManager.js - a base collection class implementing most basic needs of a collection, iteration, type-saftey using guard to some extent.

+TextManager.js - a reusable text management system.
+For simplicity Game initiliazes with a textManager.
+I like to think of this as an on-screen text buffer i can write to for debugging or HUD.